broadinstitute/wfl/docs/md/dev-process.md

     ```
     clojure -M:liquibase
     ```
     if you are working aginst a local database.
-If you are working with a CloudSQL database, the liquibase migration is a encoded step of the `cli.py`'s `deploy` command.

 ### Diagnosis